Mental health literacy: Measures

 Researchers have measured aspects of mental health literacy in several ways.
 Popular methodologies include vignette studies and achievement tests.
 Vignette studies measure mental health literacy by providing a brief, detailed story of an individual (or individuals) with a mental health problem, and ask participants questions to identify what problem the individual is experiencing, and at times, additional questions about how the individual can help themselves.

 Achievement tests measure mental health literacy on a continuum, such that higher scores on a test indicate greater overall knowledge or understanding of a concept.
 Achievement tests can be formatted using multiple-choice, true/false, or other quantitative scales.

+Scales

 Various scales have been created to measure the various components of mental health literacy, though not all are validated.
 Mental health literacy has been measured across several populations, varying in age range, culture, and profession.
 Most studies have focused on adult and young adult populations, though improving literacy in children has been a focus of prevention efforts.

 Parental label avoidance can be measured by the Self-Stigma of Seeking Help Scale (SSOSH).

 Family empowerment is measured by the Family Empowerment Scale (FES).